Posted on July 29, 2019

 Now, we’ve had a few episodes where I’ve woken to my girls tears in the middle of the night.
 I do wonder what can actually cause such vivid frightening dreams, especially at such a young age.
 There have been times when my girls have not wanted to go back to sleep, and it must be awful to feel so frightened and not understand it’s not real.

 But then, I’ve always been a believer that dreams do actually mean something.
 Studying Psychology at ‘A’ Level, which I loved, it became pretty obvious that whatever occurs in our day manifests into our dreams.
 Have you ever watched a TV programme and then dreamt that a similar situation happened to you?
 Well, I’m also a believer that some dreams are actually a warning or a gift for the future.
-Please don’t stop reading, I’m not that loony … well, maybe a little.
+Please don’t stop reading, I’m not that loony … well, maybe a little, you see my family and I have been watching lots of television now a days, we decided to save money by streaming and there is much more options.

 But anyway, if this thought is true, what could possibly have been on Gabriella’s mind at 3.30am when she came to me shaking, crying, very frightened and her little pink doggy, that she sleeps with every night, cuddled tight into her, as she explained she didn’t want to move out!